Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/AzureAD/v2preview/Set-AzureADMSGroupLifecyclePolicy.md

 ### -ManagedGroupTypes
 Allows the admin to select which office 365 groups the policy will apply to.
 "None" will create the policy in a disabled state.
 "All" will apply the policy to every Office 365 group in the tenant.
 "Selected" will allow the admin to choose specific Office 365 groups that the policy will apply to.
+Please note that this parameter is case sensitive - "none" or "NONE" will not be recognized as valid values.

 ```yaml
 Type: String